open-contracting/cardinal-rs/README.md

   Otherwise, the main currency is set to the first observed currency.

+#### Terminology

+A bid is "submitted" if its status is pending, valid (i.e. qualified) or disqualified.
+It is not submitted if its status is invited or withdrawn.

 #### NF024 The percentage difference between the winning bid and the second-lowest valid bid is a low outlier

-For each contracting process, the difference is calculated as $x = {(secondLowestValidBidAmount - winningBidAmount) \over winningBidAmount}$.
+For each contracting process, the difference is calculated as $(secondLowestValidBidAmount - winningBidAmount) \over winningBidAmount$.
 A contracting process is flagged if the difference is less than the lower fence of $Q_1 - 1.5(IQR)$, where $Q_1$ is the first quartile and $IQR$ is the interquartile range for the set of differences.

 The indicator's value is the percentage difference.